ankitects/anki-manual/src/searching.md

 finds notes with no tags.

 `tag:ani*`\
-finds notes with tags starting with ani.
+finds notes with tags starting with "ani".

 `deck:french`\
 find cards in a deck called "French", or its subdecks like French::Vocab.